YurinDoctrine/deploy-artix/README.md

 ```
 bash <(curl -s https://raw.githubusercontent.com/YurinDoctrine/deploy-artix/main/setup.sh)
 ```
 4. When everything finishes, `reboot` or `poweroff` then remove the installation media and boot into Artix.
-The post-installation networking is done with Connman.
+The post-installation networking is done with ConnMan.

 #### References